André Alexis: The complex issues within cultural appropriation and art

 I decided not to use the names and gods because, in the end, I wasn't at ease with them.
 Certainly I was less familiar with them than I am with the Greek pantheon, say.
 The culture of the people who first named the land isn't taught to me.
 I don't know their religions.
 I wish I did know them.
 I wish I had been taught them.
 And, in fact, I feel at times as if I have been excluded – by white culture not Indigenous culture – from a birthright.
 Or is it my “birthright?”
 To what extent do I have common cause with the people of the nations who walked the land before me, those who were the first to walk the land?

 I don't know the answers to these questions, of course.
 I ask them respectfully and with a proper place cleared within to hold the answers.
-I can't help feeling, though, that as we celebrate Canada 150, we have devised an idea – “cultural appropriation” – that runs the risk of hiding Indigenous Canadian culture not preserving it.
+I can't help feeling, though, that as we celebrate Canada 150, we have devised an idea – “cultural appropriation” – that runs the risk of hiding Indigenous Canadian culture, not preserving it.
 We are effecting, through kindness, the kind of exclusion that the first Europeans effected through violence.

 André Alexis is the author of Fifteen Dogs, which won the Scotiabank Giller Prize in 2015, and The Hidden Keys, which was recently nominated for the Trillium Book Award, among other books.Report Typo/Error